gregnazario/aptos-book/README.md

 # aptos-book
-The Aptos Book - A one stop reference for Aptos
+The Aptos Book - A one-stop reference for Aptos

 ## Setup